josemartos/beerank/README.md

 Personal project used as an object of experimentation to test new technologies, libraries, frameworks, techniques, etc.

-It will be linked to the following [API](https://github.com/josemartos/petprojectapi).
+It requests the following [API](https://github.com/josemartos/petprojectapi).